ibrahimesseddyq/ArmaLang/README.md

 - if and while functions implemented partially
 # To Do List
 Here is some functionalities which will be available in the soon future:
-- function definition without arrow functions
+- function definition without arrow functions (working on)
 - return keyword
 - asynchronous
 - OOP support